Sting (musician): 2006–2010: Experimental albums and the Police reunion

 In 2006, Sting was on the Gregg Kofi Brown album, with "Lullaby to an Anxious Child" produced and arranged by Lino Nicolosi and Pino Nicolosi of Nicolosi Productions.

 In October 2006, he released an album entitled Songs from the Labyrinth featuring the music of John Dowland (an Elizabethan-era composer) and accompaniment from Bosnian lute player Edin Karamazov.
 Sting's interpretation of this English Renaissance composer and his cooperation with Edin Karamazov brought recognition in classical music.
 As promotion of this album, he appeared on the fifth episode of Studio 60 to perform a segment of Dowland's "Come Again" as well as his own "Fields of Gold" in arrangement for voice and two archlutes.

-On 11 February 2007, he reunited with Police to open the 2007 Grammy Awards, singing "Roxanne", and announced a reunion tour, the first concert of which was in Vancouver on 28 May 2007 for 22,000 fans.
+On 11 February 2007, he reunited with the Police to open the 2007 Grammy Awards, singing "Roxanne", and announced a reunion tour, the first concert of which was in Vancouver on 28 May 2007 for 22,000 fans.
 The Police toured for more than a year, beginning with North America and crossing to Europe, South America, Australia, New Zealand and Japan.
 Tickets for the British tour sold out within 30 minutes, the band playing two nights at Twickenham Stadium, southwest London on 8 and 9 September 2007.
-The last concert was at Madison Square Garden on 7 August 2008, during which his three daughters appeared with him.
-Toronto documentary producer Vanessa Dylyn, who was producing a film called The Musical Brain, featuring neuroscientist Daniel Levitin, approached Sting about the film.
-Sting was interested in having his brain scanned while different music was played.

 "Brand New Day" was the final song of the night for the Neighborhood Ball, one of ten inaugural balls honouring President Barack Obama on Inauguration Day, 20 January 2009.
 Sting was joined by Stevie Wonder on harmonica.

 Sting entered the studio in early February 2009 to begin work on a new album, If on a Winter's Night..., released in October 2009.
 Initial reviews by fans that had access to early promotional copies were mixed, and some questioned Sting's artistic direction with this album.
 In 2009, Sting appeared at the Rock and Roll Hall of Fame 25th anniversary concert, playing "Higher Ground" and "Roxanne" with Stevie Wonder and "People Get Ready" with Jeff Beck.
 Sting himself was inducted in 2003, as a member of the Police.

 In October 2009, Sting played a concert in Tashkent, Uzbekistan, for an arts and cultural festival organised by the Forum of Culture and Arts of Uzbekistan Foundation.
 Despite claiming he thought the concert was sponsored by UNICEF, he faced criticism in the press for receiving a payment of between one and two million pounds from Uzbek president Islam Karimov for the performance.
 Karimov is accused by the UN and Amnesty of human rights abuses and UNICEF stated they had no connection with the event.